st0012/object_tracer/README.md

   end
 ```

-You don't see anything like it in the action, how should you know what it does?
+You don't see anything like it in the controller action, how should you know what it does?
 Digging into the code?
 Not so hurry!

 With `TappingDevice` installed